jlangch/venice/README.md

 to provide some degree of scriptability to users, without allowing them to execute System.exit(0) or any other undesirable operations.

 #### Multi-Threading

 The sandbox is local to a thread.
 This allows multi-threaded applications to isolate execution properly, but it also means you cannot let Venice to create threads, or else it will escape the sandbox.

-The easiest way to do this is to ensure you prohibit the use of Thread, and prevent Venice from accessing Executor-like services that let closures executed on different threads.
+The easiest way to do this is to ensure you prohibit the use of threads.

 #### No blacklisting